neondatabase/website/content/docs/guides/read-replica-prisma.md

     ```

     <Admonition type="note">
-    You can also pass an array of connection strings if you would like to connect to multiple read replicas.
+    You can also pass an array of read replica connection strings if you would like to use multiple read replicas.

+    ```javascript
     // lib/prisma.ts
     const prisma = new PrismaClient()
     .$extends(